jflaga/jflaga.github.io/_reviews/2023/2023-05-28-civil-service-exam-region-12-personal-appearance-dd13181.md

 -----

-The Civil Service Commission Region 12 announced the schedule of the upcoming exams on their Facebook page on March 11, 2023.
+The Civil Service Commission Region 12 [announced the schedule](https://www.facebook.com/cscregion12/posts/pfbid0nTVa4LgrjJ9A9zBy9b9PjyR7TrDMSvSrTUaaq9XdMoYx1zuN8aJgaZAJNRqRyE9Sl) of the upcoming exams on their Facebook page on March 11, 2023.
 According to the announcement, the filing period starts on May 22, 2023.

 And it says _"The filing shall be strictly ONLINE."_

 ![CSC exam announcement on facebook](/assets/images/2023/2023-05-28-csc-exam-announcement-on-facebook.png)

-So I set alarms on my phone for that date, so I will be reminded to submit my application.
+So I set reminders on my phone for that date so that I don't forget to submit my application..

-On May 22 I tried logging in to their OCSEAS website, but it spits out an error message saying  "Forbidden", so I was not able to submit my application on that day.
+On May 22 I attempted to log in to their OCSEAS website, but it spits out an error message saying "Forbidden", so I was not able to submit my application on that day.

 ![CSC website: forbidden error message](/assets/images/2023/2023-05-28-csc-ocseas-website-forbidden-error-message.png)

 I was able to successfully submit my application two days later, on May 24, 2023.

-I never received any email informing me that my application was successful, even though this image fron the transactions page of their OCSEAS website says that my application was accepted on the next day, May 25, 2023:
+But I never received any email informing me that my application was successful, even though this image fron the transactions page of their OCSEAS website says that my application was accepted on the next day, May 25, 2023:

 ![CSC website: forbidden error message](/assets/images/2023/2023-05-28-csc-ocseas-website-transactions.png)